msypetkowski/TxtBrandSafety/README.md

 The system provides brand safety functionality -- answer queries with a html document as an argument.
-The answer is vector of advertisement types cmpatibilities.
+The answer is vector of compatibilities for each predefined advertisement type.
 These values can be thresholded for discrimination of incompatible ads or for selecting best ads for the given website.